Citrix XenApp 6.5 - End of Life Conundrum

 The following diagram gives an overview of the XenApp 7.x components.

 Now let’s have a quick look at the upgrade/migration strategy.
 It is strongly recommended to perform a comprehensive planning and design phase prior to starting the implementation.

-Citrix provides two methods to migrate the farm configuration from the XenApp 6.5 farm to XenApp 7.x, and has published an in-depth upgrade guide here.
+Citrix provides two methods to migrate the farm configuration from the XenApp 6.5 farm to XenApp 7.x.

 - XenApp 6.x Migration tool

 The XenApp Upgrade Utility is used to capture the infrastructure configuration of the XenApp 6.5 farm and help efficiently transition from a XenApp 6.5 farm to a XenApp 7.x site.
 The XenApp Upgrade Utility is a collection of PowerShell scripts and other files that export policy and application settings from a XenApp 6.5 controller and store them in XML files for import into the new XenApp site.
 This is effectively an in-place upgrade, using the same hardware and / or virtual machines as used by the existing 6.5 environment.

 Citrix Smart Migrate is a streamlined alternative to manually using the XenApp 6.x Migration Tool.
 This tool is a part of the Citrix Lifecycle Management and is hosted in Citrix Cloud, and is available to those organisations with a Citrix Cloud subscription.